apostrophecms/apostrophe-documentation/docs/devops/deployment/deploying-apostrophe-in-the-cloud-with-aws.md

 You will be prompted for a keypair name.
 This is a name for an ssh public and private key to be used to make secure connections to your servers.
 We suggest one for each project but you could reuse one.

 > You must have the `ssh-keygen` utility installed.
-It is standard in MacOS and most Linux distributions.
+It is standard in macOS and most Linux distributions.
 For Windows it is [possible to obtain it](https://stackoverflow.com/questions/11771378/ssh-keygen-is-not-recognized-as-an-internal-or-external-command).
 Or you could generate your keypair in a different way.

 > Do not enter a passphrase unless you want to be required to provide it every time you enter a command.